-If your patients don’t want to attend our class, they can pick up a breast pump once they’ve reached their 3rd trimester.
+If your patient has had a baby in the last 4 years and doesn’t want to attend our class, they can pick up a breast pump once they’ve reached their 3rd trimester.
 Please have your patients call our Advocacy Line at 702-691-5665 to let us know they’re coming.

 Get breastfeeding help for no copay

 Your patients can get a 1 hour and 30-minute visit with a breastfeeding professional for no copay.
 During this visit they can talk about any issues or questions they have.

 Your patients can call these breastfeeding professionals if they have problems with breastfeeding or pumping.
 They can also make a personal appointment: